Timendus/chipception/README.md

 really "download" or "install" new programs into a running CHIP-8 interpreter.
 PDAs used to come with a fixed set of "applications" like a calendar or a calculator that were just baked into the ROM of the device, each just running directly on the hardware and taking over full control of the CPU.

 However, when I dream about a "CHIP-8 OS", I think about something that resembles the early Unixes, that can run programs in "user mode", with a "kernel" that can do "scheduling" or kill misbehaving programs and maybe some way for programs to communicate with each other.

-So maybe, just maybe, starting with a CHIP-8 interpreter in CHIP-8 is the first step in the journey towards a true CHIP-8 operating system.
+So maybe, just maybe, starting with a CHIP-8 interpreter in CHIP-8 is the first step on the journey towards a true CHIP-8 operating system.
 One that runs CHIP-8 programs, that you can switch between or run in parallel.
 Maybe a few custom opcodes could allow for the program to communicate with the host OS or other programs?